 With so much great barbecue, you’ll want to bring your appetite to Dripping Springs.

 Explore the Hill Country’s Most Spectacular Parks

 Dive into one of Texas’ most iconic swimming holes.
 Hike among enormous limestone boulders.
 Experience world-class outdoor rock climbing.
 These, and many other, adventures are all just a short drive away from Dripping Springs.
-Drive 15 minutes south and you’ll find yourself at Hamilton Pool Preserve, a natural pool fed by a 50-foot waterfall that is partially enclosed by limestone.
+Drive 15 minutes south and you’ll find yourself at Hamilton Pool Preserve (Must make reservations online!), a natural pool fed by a 50-foot waterfall that is partially enclosed by limestone.
 Summer is peak swimming season here, and you’ll need to make a reservation online before visiting.
 Doing so rewards you with a relaxing swim in the crystal-clear waters of one of the top spots in the Lone Star State.